zoetrope69/rose/_drafts/2014-06-10-dynamic-logos-with-css.md

 Depending on usage I think a dynamic logo can be useful to convey some information about a brand's identity but in most cases it will not.
 Nice extra but not revolutionary.

-_I realise this implementation isn't perfect [so please tweet us](http://twitter.com/rosedgtl) if you have any hot tips._ :smirk_cat:
+_I realise this implementation isn't perfect, [tweet us](http://twitter.com/rosedgtl) if you have any hot tips._ :smirk_cat: